4 March 2022

 What is FFT doing to help reduce the risk of infection in the workplace?

-We are now operating (as of 15th December 2021) Plan B in line with COVID-19 in response to the risks of the Omicron variant.
+We are now operating (as of March 2022) in line with Living with COVID-19.
 This means:

-We still ensure all Government guidelines are being met and are adhered to in reducing the risk of spread of Coronavirus, including:
+We still ensure any Government guidelines are being met and are adhered to in reducing the risk of spread of Coronavirus, including:

 - Risk assessments and policies updated

-- Revised office seating plan and prohibited areas map (i.e. social areas)
+- Revised office seating plan (i.e. social areas)

 - Hygiene stations including additional hand washing / sanitizing areas